 1. Improves Collagen Production

 A study found that snail secretions can stimulate the production of collagen (3).
 This is great for your skin, as collagen is the protein that helps your skin remain strong and supple.
 Collagen also maintains your skin’s elasticity and heals injuries.
+However, further studies are required to confirm its effect.

 2. Hydrates The Skin